otrv4/otrv4/otrv4.md

 generators, `g2` and `g3`.
 A valid  SMP message 1 is generated as follows:

 1. Determine her secret input `x`, which is to be compared to Bob's secret `y`, as specified in the "Secret Information" section.
 2. Pick random values `a2` and `a3` in `Z_q`.
-These will be Alice's exponents for the DH exchange to pick generators.
+These will be Alice's exponents for the DH exchange to pick generators. // TODO: what is the size of this?
 3. Pick random values `r2` and `r3` in `Z_q`.
 These will be used to generate zero-knowledge proofs that this message was created according to the protocol.
 4. Compute `G2a = G*a2` and `G3a = G*a3`.
 5. Generate a zero-knowledge proof that the value a2 is known by setting `c2 = HashToScalar(1 || G*r2)` and `d2 = r2 - a2 * c2 mod q`.